OEvans117/TidioAutoResponder/README.md

-Reverse engineering / C# project to automatically reply to Tidio messages with custom replies.
+All in one CS file reverse engineering / C# project to automatically reply to Tidio messages with custom replies.

+Written without much code structure / design principles in mind as it was a small reverse engineering experiment.

 Settings.txt & TidioReplies: